kristjanjansen/fachwerk2/README.md

 ## About

 Visualia is a web framework for creating interactive documents.
-It uses Markdown text format and VueJS components for authoring.
+It uses Markdown text format and [VueJS 3.x](https://github.com/vuejs/vue-next) components for authoring.

 Visualia supports a wide range of use cases -- from learning materials, interactive slides, visual notebooks to generative art and data visualizations.